Bhoganandishwara Temple: Structure

 The temple complex has two large shrines: the Bhoganandiswara and the Arunachaleswara temples.
 They have very similar architecture, but not exactly the same.
 The "Arunachaleswara" shrine to the south of the two is newer and has a slightly more complex artwork.
 Both share a large courtyard and open sabha-mandapa.
-Each has a navaranga, an antarala, a sukanasi, a garbhagriya and a Dravida-style vimana.
+Each has a navaranga, an antarala, a sukanasi, a garbhagriha and a Dravida-style vimana.
 The vestibule and hall are provided with perforated stone screens called Jali.
 Each shrine has a nandi mantapa in front (hall with the sculptured image of Nandi the bull) facing the sanctum.

-In between the twin temples is a small intervening shrine called with "Uma-Maheshwara" shrine with a kalyana mantapa ("marriage alter") supported by ornate pillars in black stone with reliefs depicting of the Hindu gods Shiva and his consort Parvati, Brahma and Saraswathi, Vishnu and Lakshmi, the Vedic god of fire Agni and Swaha Devi.
+In between the twin temples is a small intervening shrine called the "Uma-Maheshwara" shrine with a kalyana mantapa ("marriage alter") supported by ornate pillars in black stone with reliefs depicting of the Hindu gods Shiva and his consort Parvati, Brahma and Saraswathi, Vishnu and Lakshmi, the Vedic god of fire Agni and Swaha Devi.
 In front is a meticulously carved black stone kalyana-mandapa with decorative creepers and birds, one that "excels beyond those found in later era Hoysala temples", according to ASI.

 According to the art historian George Michell, the temple is a typical 9th-10th century Nolamba construction with pilasters on the outer walls of the shrines, perforated decorative stone windows which contain figures, of a dancing Shiva (south wall of the Arunachaleshwara shrine) and Durga standing on a buffalo head (north wall of Bhoga Nandeshwara shrine).
 Pyramidal and tiered towers (shikhara) rise from the two major shrines.
 Each major shrine has a large linga in the sanctum (the universal symbol of the god Shiva) with a sculpture of Nandi (the bull) in a pavilion facing the shrine.
 According to Michell, during the 16th century Vijayanagara period, a pavilion with elegant pillars was added in between the two major shrines.
 The pillars crafted out of grey-green granite have relief sculptures of attendant maidens.
 Michell feels the minor "Uma-Maheshwara" shrine was added in between the two major shrines (behind the pavilion) during the post Vijayanagara rule of the Gowdas of the Yelahanka dynasty.
 The minor shrine has a procession of deities and sages in wall relief.
 The wall that links the two major shrines was cleverly constructed so as to be in-distinguishable from the two original shrines.
 A spacious pillared hall was also added in front of the two major shrines.